Updated: Aug 2

 Identify any transactions that show as Slow, Prompt to Slow, Collection, or Bad Debt

-You can select up to five transactions to be disputed, starting with the oldest
+You can select up to two transactions to be disputed, starting with the oldest

 Do not dispute positive payment history even if you don't recognize it.